AdobeDocs/campaign.en/help/v8/audiences/quarantines.md

 Adobe Campaign manages a list of quarantined addresses for online channels (email, SMS, push notification).
 Some internet access providers automatically consider emails as spam if the rate of invalid addresses is too high.
 Quarantine therefore allows you to avoid being added to denylist by these providers.
 Moreover, quarantines help reducing SMS sending costs by excluding erroneous phone numbers from deliveries.

-When their address or phone number is quarantined, recipients are excluded from the target during delivery analysis.
-An email address can be quarantined, for example, when the mailbox is full or if the address does not exist.
-The quarantine mechanism complies with specific rules described below.
+When their address or phone number is quarantined, recipients are excluded from the target during delivery analysis: you will not be able to send marketing messages, including automated workflow emails, to those contacts.
+If those quarantined addresses are also present in lists, they will be excluded when sending to those lists.
+An email address can be quarantined, for example, when the mailbox is full, if the address does not exist, or if the email server is unavailable for example.

 <!--For more on best practices to secure and optimize your deliveries, refer to [this page](delivery-best-practices.md).-->